benjiao/world-plugs/README.md

 Electrotechnical
 Commission's website](http://www.iec.ch/worldplugs/list_bylocation.htm).

-I thought this would be a fun data set to use along with Geospatial data so I made sure to incude ISO Country Codes for easy mapping later on.
+I thought this would be a fun data set to use along with Geospatial data so I made sure to incude ISO 3166-1 for easy mapping later on.
 This repository however, will only be dedicated to building a useable list of plug types.

 The [worldstandards.eu](http://www.worldstandards.eu/electricity/plugs-and-sockets/) has some good pictures of these plug and socket types.